TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/1-prepare-the-database.rst

 `starttime` UNIX timestamp when the record first showed up in the Frontend.
-Extbase uses this timestamp when it reads the record values from the database not to create the Domain Objects before that time.
+Extbase uses this timestamp when it reads the record values from the database not to create the domain objects before that time.

 `endtime` UNIX timestamp when the record got "invisible"